Ransomware

 • REVIEW POLICIES:

 In the event that your business is hit by a ransomware attack, it is essential to have a well-planned response.
-By reviewing your company’s policies and procedures, you can make sure that everyone is on the same page and understands what to do in the event of an attack.
-You will also want to make sure that all critical files and data are backed up, and that you have a plan in place for notifying your customers if the ransomware has locked them out of their accounts.
-By taking these simple steps, you can put yourself in a strong position to fight off any ransomware attack, and keep your business running smoothly during this difficult time
+Reviewing your company’s policies and procedures ensures everyone understands what to do during an attack.
+Ensure all critical files and data are backed up, and have a plan for notifying customers if ransomware locks them out of their accounts.
+These steps will help you effectively combat ransomware and keep your business running smoothly during a difficult time.

 Responding to a Ransomware Incident